8vasu/pypty2/tty.rst

 --------------

-The :mod:`tty` module defines various functions that perform common tty operations.
+The :mod:`tty` module extends the termios module by defining utility functions and classes.

 Because it requires the :mod:`termios` module, it will work only on Unix.